Lab-of-AI-and-Robotics/NFC_relocalization/README.md

 ## Ground Plane Removal

-You can use Ground Plane Removal remove_ground_plane_kitti oin data_process.
+You can use Ground Plane Removal remove_ground_plane_kitti.py in data_process.
 However, for better results, we recommend using [patchwork++](https://github.com/url-kaist/patchwork-plusplus).

 ## Training
 The training script is not support to parallel GPU learning.
 During training, you can only use one GPU.